almightynan/customs-checker/README.md

 # Customs checker

-**Customs checker** is a satirical Python application designed to mimic and expose the reductive logic of skin-tone-based profiling, often seen in border control or surveillance systems.
+**Customs checker** is a satirical application designed to mimic and expose the logic of skin-tone-based profiling, often seen in border control or surveillance systems.
 It uses real-time face detection, skin color sampling, and visual classification to simulate how simplistic algorithms can be used to enforce biased decisions under the guise of automation.

 > **Disclaimer:** This project is a **joke**.
 It is **not intended** for production use.
-It aims to illustrate, through mockery, the dangers of building tech that encodes human bias.

 ---